Daredevil124/Parking_Lot_System/README.md

 - **Ticket ↔ Payment**: One-to-One
 - **ParkingLot ↔ Gate**: One-to-Many

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](../../issues).

 ## 📝 License
 This project is open-source and available under the MIT License.